 20 million young, educated people with a good command of foreign languages

 Poland means two million students.
 Near half the population of 19- to 24-year-old is studying at universities, an index which is continuously growing.
 If, in 2003, 366 thousand young people graduated, in 2006 it was 394 thousand.
 Interestingly, more and more graduates are going on to do Doctors Degree, in 2006 the number reaching 35 thousand.
 Bearing in mind Poland’s large size, one cannot wonder it comes first in the region in the number of university students.

 Poland’s main academic centres are Krakow, Warsaw, the Silesia, Wroclaw, Poznan, Gdansk, Lodz, and Opole.

-We have two independent DSL lines 10Mb each, allowing video conferencing, desktop sharing etc. Telephone line – regular European standard, allowing to carry the teleconferences.
+We have two independent lines 100Mb each, allowing video conferencing, desktop sharing etc. Telephone line – regular European standard, allowing to carry the teleconferences.
 Each engineer workstation is equipped with two LCDs, extra notebook or any necessary devices to work on the particular project.

-Office is located in the biggest office building in Gliwice, all facilities included (also air conditioning in the whole office).
+We are working in one of the biggest office buildings in Gliwice, all facilities included (also air conditioning in the whole office).
 Our office consists of 6 rooms (~200 m2) of different size and there are 2 up to 6 people working in one room, there is also a separate conference room and a small coffee room where you can get a cup of great coffee.